Modular Smart Contract Accounts

 /// @dev To indicate the entire call should revert, the function MUST revert.

-/// @param account the account to validate for.
+/// @param account The account to validate for.

 /// @param entityId An identifier that routes the call to different internal implementations, should there